No B.S Guide To Singapore REITs (2019): ETFs, Dividends & How to Buy

 REIT vs Business Trust: 5 Differences You Must Know

-Many investors always confuse about Real Estate Investment Trust (REIT) and Business Trust (BT).
-Although both of them have the name of trust but the nature of both trusts is quite different.
+Many investors are always confused about Real Estate Investment Trust (REIT) and Business Trust (BT).
+Although both of them sound similar, the nature of both instruments is quite different.
 Due to these differences, both trusts behave differently in the market.

 As REIT investors, you should know these differences as they will affect the dividends payout you are entitled to, and may expose you to different level of risks: